This is the multi-page printable view of this section. Click here to print.

 6. You will be presented with the Local Collector IP Address on the left of the screen

-7. To configure Extended Telemetry Collection ensure it is enabled via the toggle
+7. To configure Extended Data Collection ensure it is enabled via the toggle

 8. Enter the following information

-• Name for the Integration - the name will appear in the Samurai application for you to easily reference
+• Name for the Integration - the name will appear in the SamurAI Portal for you to easily reference

-• Description - optional but if completed will appear in the Samurai application for you to easily reference)
+• Description - optional but if completed will appear in the SamurAI Portal for you to easily reference)

 • Hostname/IP - hostname or IP address of Palo Alto device to collect alerts from